Tare Lhamo: Later youth and familial ties

 At age fourteen, Tāre Lhamo and her mother were traveling by foot to Dodrupchen Monastery when a pack of wild dogs attacked them in an open field.
 They threw stones at the dogs, including one dark stone that Tare Lhamo picked up from the top of a boulder.
 Later that night, when she went to bed, she found that dark stone in her jacket.
 On closer examination, it was a treasure casket marked with the syllable of Yeshe Tsogyal.
 Her mother understood once again that her daughter was an emanation of Yeshe Tsogyal and told her, "This stone is very important.
 You must wear it next to your body."
 Tāre Lhamo placed it inside a locket and wore it at all times.
 She later learned that it contained a treasure destined to be revealed by Dodrupchen Rigdzin Jalu Dorje and she offered it to him.

 When she was 19, Tāre Lhamo was advised to marry Tulku Mingyur Dorje (1934–1959), an alleged reincarnation of Vairocana and the son of Dzongter Kunzang Nyima.

 Teachers

 In 1990, from Dola Tulku Jigme Chökyi Nyima Rinpoche, one of Dudjom Rinpoche's sons who remained in Tibet, Tāre Lhamo and Namtrul Rinpoche received the complete cycle of the Dudjom New Treasures.
 Later she recognized his son as a rebirth of Dudjom Jigdral Yeshe Dorje.

 During the Cultural Revolution

-At age 22, Tāre Lhamo was part of the Cultural Revolution.
+At age 22, Tāre Lhamo was caught up in the Cultural Revolution.
 In eastern Tibet, religious institutions were destroyed and practicing Buddhism was banned.

 During the Cultural Revolution, Tāre Lhamo was subjected to manual labor.
 Her first husband, Tulku Mingyur Dorje, and her three brothers all died in prison.
 According to stories passed down by mouth, she was spared imprisonment, but endured beatings and torture.
 On one occasion, officials placed her bare chest on a hot wood-burning stove.